Leading and Caring for Children

 Incompatible — Substitutable Challenge

-I invite you to cooperate with others and generate lists of ideas for the three children we visited before on the Identifying the A-B-C Pattern page.
+I invite you, with with others, to generate lists of ideas for the three children from Identifying the A-B-C Pattern page.
 Sandy.
 Jeremy.
 Charlie.

-Usually it’s easy to spot the best choice for now.
-That’s it.
+Usually it’s easy to spot the best choice, at least good enough for now.
 That’s all this step tries to do.

 At this step of the protocol we have some reasonable options to try whenever they commit a wrongdoing.
 There is always the chance for the air mattress effect: you sit on it here and it inflates bigger over there.
 More work is ahead.

-With the listing of incompatible and substitutable behavior you may begin to see what this protocol action planning is doing.
-In stopping them being bad we have to attend to be good.
-The focus shifts from them to us.
+With the listing of incompatible and substitutable behavior you can probably see now what this protocol planning is doing.
+The agenda proceeds logically from one item to the next, as the focus shifts from them to us.
+In stopping them being bad we have to be really, really good.

-We are building something we can help each other do, as a team.
-Every one of these I have done has improved my life, for which I remain grateful.
-We grow ourselves as we grow the children.
+We are building an agreement, something we can help each other do, as a team.
+Each time through this, I have improved my life.
+I have grown toward the real me, for which I remain grateful.
+As we grow ourselves, we grow the children.

-I invite you to look to your own life.
-You might recall how the course of your life was influenced when others were responsive, attentive and positive about something you did or where you proved yourself capable.
+Here is another RED task to bring this point back to your life experience.
+You might recall how your life was influenced when others were responsive, attentive and positive about something you did or where you proved yourself worthy.
+How did that work?